This Is Christmas (Luther Vandross album)

 This Is Christmas is the tenth studio album by American singer Luther Vandross.
 It was released on October 18, 1995, by LV Records and Epic Records.
 The follow-up to Songs (1994), it marked the singer's first Christmas album.
 Produced by Vandross along with Nat Adderley Jr. and Marcus Miller, This Is Christmas consists of ten tracks, featuring seven original songs and three cover versions of Christmas standards and carols, including a duet with Darlene Love.

-The album received polaryizing reviews from music critics.
+The album received polarizing reviews from music critics.
 It peaked at number 28 on the US Billboard 200 and number 4 on both Billboards Top Holiday Albums and Top R&B/Hip-Hop Albums.
 Being a steady seller throughout the Christmas season, it was eventually certified platinum in 2002 by the Recording Industry Association of America (RIAA).
 In 2002, Sony Music released six of the album's tracks, along with two spiritual tracks from the same era, on the compilation album, Home for Christmas.

 Background

 In September 1994, Vandross released his ninth studio album Songs, a collection of cover versions that produced the singles "Endless Love", "Always and Forever", and "Ain't No Stoppin' Us Now."
 It became Vandross' highest-charting album by then and earned four nominations at the 1995 Grammy Awards, including Best R&B Album.
 Work on his follow-up project and first Christmas album began the following year.
 Vandross reteamed with musicians Nat Adderley Jr. and Marcus Miller to produce songs for This Is Christmas and co-wrote all of the seven original tracks on it.

-Apart from Adderley and Miller, Vandross consulted sevearl close musical friends to work with him on the album, including singer Darlene Love and saxophonist Clarence Clemons of Bruce Springsteen's The E Street Band, both of whom contributed to the original song "I Listen to the Bells," as well as singer Cissy Houston, who provided backing vocals on several tracks, including the album's title song.
+Apart from Adderley and Miller, Vandross consulted several close musical friends to work with him on the album, including singer Darlene Love and saxophonist Clarence Clemons of Bruce Springsteen's The E Street Band, both of whom contributed to the original song "I Listen to the Bells," as well as singer Cissy Houston, who provided backing vocals on several tracks, including the album's title song.
 Tawatha Agee, Fonzi Thornton and Valerie Simpson of Ashford & Simpson sang in the choir of "O Come, All Ye Faithful."